 Location: Whytecliff park is located in southeastern Howe Sound.
+From

-the upper levels highway, take Exit #1 for 400m and turn left onto the
+the upper levels highway, take Exit #1 for 400m and turn left onto the highway

 overpass.
-The overpass turns into Marine drive, which you should follow as
+The overpass turns into Marine drive, which you should follow as it

 winds itself to Whytecliff park.
-The park is marker with a large wooden
+The park is marker with a large wooden sign.

-What you'll find: This is the one of closest to down town,
+What you’ll find: This is the one of closest to down town, offering a

 pick-nick area, rest rooms, telephone, and a concession stand.
 This site is

 actually three in one; Whyte Islet, Whytecliff marker, and the Cut.
-You will
+You will find

 rapidly descending series of walls and rocky ledges, mild slopes, and some